rc glider in flight

 Tip: Using two separate channels is better than a Y-lead, since each channel can be individually adjusted for direction, travel and centring.

 Take the example of a V-tail.
-Each surface will have its own servo.
-Each servo must move in response to (a) the rudder stick and (b) the elevator stick.
-So two mixes are needed for each servo.
+Each half of the V-tail must move in response to (a) the rudder stick and (b) the elevator stick.
+So two mixes are needed for each half.

-Here's the Mixers menu, showing one of the V-tail channels:
+Here's the Mixers menu, showing the mixers for one of the V-tail surfaces (on CH5).

 Mixer